 In addition to legislation, wrongful dismissal jurisprudence (i.e., court cases) have held that workplace investigations must be “fair” (i.e., there must be procedural fairness).
 Therefore, an unfair investigation – or no investigation at all – could be considered a “constructive dismissal”, could lead to an employer losing a “just cause” case, and could even attract additional damages (for example, moral or punitive damages).

 David Ertl is a certified workplace investigator.
-Please contact our offices if you require::
+Call us if you need:

 A) a workplace investigation conducted;